Welcome to Seattle – The Land the Sun Forgot

 FUN FACT: People from Seattle have never learned how to squint.

 Seattle is only 60 miles from Mt.
 Rainier.
 At 14,410 feet, Rainier is one of the tallest mountains in the world.
 Its slopes are snow-covered 12 months of the year and it’s considered one of the most beautiful mountains in America – or at least so we’ve been told.
-We’ve never actually seen it here in Seattle.
+Here in Seattle, we’ve never actually seen it.

-If you’re coming during baseball season, be sure to catch a Seattle Mariners game at the beautiful Safeco Field, where fans always come to the park in breathless anticipation that this might be the game when the Mariners finally open up the park’s roof.
+If you’re coming during baseball season, be sure to catch a Mariners game at the beautiful Safeco Field, where fans always come to the park in breathless anticipation that this might be the game when the park’s roof is opened.
 They’ve never not been disappointed.

 Energy-conscious visitors won’t want to miss Seattle’s world-famous 100% solar-powered energy plant.
 Over the course of just one year, the plant’s massive array of solar panels can generate enough energy to power an electric tea kettle in West Seattle for almost 30 minutes.